centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-sccm-nsclient.md

 yum install centreon-plugin-Operatingsystems-Windows-Restapi
 ```

-2. On the Centreon Web interface, install the *Microsoft SCCM* Centreon Pack from the **Configuration > Plugin Packs > Manager** page
+2. On the Centreon Web interface, install the *Microsoft SCCM* Centreon Pack from the **Configuration > Monitoring Connectors Manager** page

 </TabItem>
 <TabItem value="Offline License" label="Offline License">

-1. Depending on the monitoring method chosen (NRPE or RestAPI), install the relevant Centreon Plugin package on every Centreon
+1. Depending on the monitoring method chosen (NRPE or RestAPI), install the relevant Centreon package on every Centreon
 Poller expected to monitor SCCM through *centreon-nsclient*:

 * NRPE